raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 hacer progresos en = make progress in `We are making progress in the project`

-realizar un esfuerzo = make an effort `She made an effort to improve her English` hacer un mayor esfuerzo = make more of an effort `If you want to succeed, you'll need to make more of an effort` hacerlo lo mejor que pueda = do my best

 hacerlo en partes = break it down `I need to break it down into smaller tasks` - `I need to break it down into smaller pieces` hacerlo en etapas/pasos = do it in stages/steps `I need to do it in stages` - `I need to do it in steps`